Inside: Here are some encouraging words mothers need to hear on mother’s day. If you feel sad or down on this down, take heart with these words.

 I had not forgotten.
 Mothers need to know it’s okay to feel loss when they’ve lost something.
 You can joyfully celebrate the beautiful children you have while still mourning children you’ve lost.

-That’s what motherhood is.
-It’s good days and bad days.
-It’s triumphs and defeats.
-It’s the best of times and the worst of times.
+Honestly, that’s exactly what motherhood is.
+It’s good days and bad days, triumphs and defeats, and the best of times and the worst of times.

 If you know a woman who has felt the unimaginable, don’t be afraid to talk about it.
 It’s not as though she’s forgotten.
-Every single friend wrote back and said they were genuinely moved.
+When I reached out, every single friend wrote back and said they were genuinely moved.

 3. Mothers need to know that somebody sees them.